All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-To screen for or diagnose a chlamydia infection
+To screen for and diagnose a chlamydia infection

 When to Get Tested?

 - When you have symptoms of this STD, such as such as pain during urination, vaginal discharge and abdominal pain (for women) or unusual discharge from the penis, pain on urination or painful, swollen testicles (for men)

 Test Preparation Needed?

-Tell your health care provider about use of antibiotics or, for women, douches or vaginal creams; you may be asked to avoid using these within 24 hours before testing vaginal samples, as they may affect test results.
+Tell your healthcare provider about any use of antibiotics or, for women, douches or vaginal creams; you may be asked to avoid using these within 24 hours before testing vaginal samples since they may affect test results.
 Menstruation will not affect results.
-For a urine sample, you may be instructed to wait one to two hours after you last urinated before collecting a urine sample.
+For a urine sample, you may be instructed to wait one to two hours after you last urinated before collecting the sample.
 Follow any instructions you are given.